-Check it out after the jump and you tell me.
+Check out Ann Taylor’s newest arrivals, and tell us what you think!
 Keep reading »

 What joo lookin’ at, huh?
 Oh, my rad Joodito hoodie?
 Look away, my friend.

 Joodito, an Etsy seller specializing in creatively constructed clothes, describes its garments as “retro futurist,” and we couldn’t put it any better.
 Pieced together from raw textiles and scrap material, the dresses and tops play on vintage-y cowl neck shapes but go back to the future with asymmetrical lines and utilitarian colors.
 And unlike so many reconstructed and sustainable clothes out there that look like mad fashion experiments, Joodito pulls things together in an edgy-meets-elegant way.

 We’re loving on the Grandmaster Flash sleeveless hoodie with its black and navy angular patchwork, as well as the Sen Dog top, which pairs a huge space-like collar with a purple plaid bodice.
 [Etsy.com] Keep reading »